 Therefore, there are now skilled Greeks who specialize in the production of Turking cotton towels While on the island… if you want to avoid an international diplomatic incident, don’t call them Turkish!

-These exceptional and renowned towels come from 100% cotton and are extremely durable.
+These exceptional and renowned towels are extremely durable from 100% cotton.
 In addition, most workshops use only solar energy to make these towels ecologically friendly.
+You can find them in many souvenir stores and other specialized shops around Crete.

 Wooden Male… Parts